You have to read, understand and accept the disclaimer .

 Trying to gain illegal access to third-party computer systems is a serious crime in several countries.

-ot-reset-pw creates a backup of the credentials-file '/etc/shadow' (of the installed OS) at '/etc/shadow-backup*' before applying any changes.
+ot-reset-pw creates backups of the credentials-file '/etc/shadow' at '/etc/shadow-backup*' (of the installed OS) before applying any changes.
 If creating a backup fails for any reason, ot-reset-pw will not continue.

-To run ot-reset-pw, you need sudo-permission to be able to gain root-rights.
-At a live-mint the predefined user 'mint' does use an empty password; press RETURN (ENTER), if being asked for a password.
+To run ot-reset-pw you need sudo-permission to be able to gain root-rights.
+At a live-mint the predefined user 'mint' does use an 'empty' password = just press 'return', if being asked for a password.

 How to use

-3) Select the according user-account and use the 'clear pw' button.
-This will create a backup of the credentials-file first, and then reset the pw of the according user-account.
+4) Use the 'set pw' button.
+This will create a backup of the credentials-file first, and then set the pw of the according user-account.

 Internally tested linux versions are (using an almost default-setup, fully updated):